 We are truly blessed to have five beautiful wildlife refuges here in Rhode Island that provide homes, nesting and resting spaces for a whole host of wildlife as well as over 60 species of birds some of which just stop to rest and others who stick around.

-With the visitor’s centers closed, so are our stores.
+With the visitor centers open, so are our stores.
 All of the profits from our sales go toward furthering the work of the US Fish and Wildlife Rhode Island Refuge Complex.
-Hopefully, when the centers and stores reopen, you will come and shop so that we can carry on with this support.
+Hopefully, you will come and shop so that we can carry on with this support.

-The Friends are proud to continue to support and run the Junior Duck Stamp program which bring hundreds of entries from students at schools around the State.
-Hopefully as the exhibit of the winning entries in all age categories tours the state you have the opportunity to see it.
+In addition, the Friends are proud to continue to support and run the Junior Duck Stamp program which bring numerous entries from students at schools around the State.

-The Friends will also be sponsoring our popular summer lecture series - Wildlife Wednesdays – at Kettle Pond
+Also, this summer we will be holding our annual amateur photography contest and our popular summer lecture series - Wildlife Wednesdays – at Kettle Pond.

 As you can see, our plans are ambitious and we thank all of our members and supporters for their generous financial and volunteering support – we could not do what we do without you!